-- have safeguarding at the heart of everything we do. - Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world. - support the child's development in ways that will foster security, confidence and independence; - provide an environment in which children and young people feel safe, secure, valued, respected, feel confident.
+- 1. Have safeguarding at the heart of everything we do. - 2.
+Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world. - 3.
+Support the child's development in ways that will foster security, confidence and independence; - 4.
+Provide an environment in which children and young people feel safe, secure, valued, respected, feel confident. - 5.
+Ensure that ALL of our children / young people know a member of staff they can communicate with if they are worried about something.